Lester Street Massacre

 2008 mass murder in Tennessee, U.S.

 The Lester Street Massacre (Note: Sources refer to the incident by various names, including the Lester Street Massacre, the Lester Street murders, the Lester Street killings, and the Lester Street attacks.) was a mass murder which took place on March 2, 2008, in the Binghampton neighborhood of Memphis, Tennessee.
-Six people, four adults and two children, were killed, while three others, all children, were injured.
+Four adults were fatally shot and two children were stabbed to death, while three others, all children, were injured.
 The perpetrator, 33-year-old Jessie Dotson, who was related to some of the victims, was arrested a few days later.

 Dotson was convicted of all six murders and sentenced to death for each, receiving a total of six death sentences, currently the most among inmates on Tennessee's death row.
 He remains on death row and is imprisoned at the Riverbend Maximum Security Institution in Nashville, Tennessee.
 He continues to maintain his innocence.

 The case was featured on the A&E true-crime program The First 48, which included portions of Dotson's taped confession, in which he admitted responsibility for the murders.
-The massacre has been described as the worst mass murder in Memphis history.
+The massacre remains one of the deadliest mass killings and mass shootings in Tennesse's history.